mrnugget/fzz/README.md

   screen, jump to the first line, right after the input and rewrite the visible lines (padded so that all the columns are used and the previous output is not visible anymore)
-* Maybe add some keybindings:
-  * Ctrl-W: delete the last word from the input and rerun the command
 * Maybe selection of a line with Ctrl-J and Ctrl-K and the only print the selected line.

 ## License